 Changing color right before your eyes, the St. Josephine Bakhita Transitional Mug will start your day with delight and inspiration.
-The 15 oz. ceramic mug is soft black in color until hot water is added, revealing an image on one side and an inspirational saying on the other.
-When the mug cools, it will return to black.
+The 15 oz. ceramic mug is a solid, soft black color until hot liquid is added, revealing an image on one side and an inspirational saying on the other.
+When the mug cools, it will return to being solid black.
 Start your day with prayer and coffee with the saints!
 Get one for yourself, collect them all or give this "magical" mug as a gift.

 ■ Microwave Safe

 ■ AAA ORCA Coating™

 This is a couture item which is custom made-on-demand.
 Our couture collections feature exclusive, custom designs with our signature crown somewhere within the design.
 Not sold in stores and you won’t find this anywhere else.
 EXCLUSIVELY AT VENXARA.

 Video below featuring St. Mary Magdalene is an example of the color changing effect of the Transitional Mugs.

 This custom made-on-demand Transitional Mug ships world-wide directly from our mug producers in Michigan, USA.
 Destination tracking is available for most countries.
 A tracking number will be emailed to you once your order has shipped.

 Ship Time: 5-12 days